IEvenchik/IEvenchik/README.md

 * I frequently check e-mail / chat after hours, but do not expect the same from others.

-## What my direct reports can expect from me
-* I will give you my undivided atteention in our 1:1's, but will expect that you bring the agenda.
-This is your time.
-* I will share my opinion if you ask me for it, but I will also encourage you to formulate your own.
-* I want to get to know you personally, and help you grow and guide you towards your goals and vision for the future.

-## What engineering teams can expect from me as a Product Manager
-* I will set aggressive goals and ask a lot from you; I expect to negotiate scope to achieve a sustainable pace of delivery.
-* I will always have your back: our failures are MY failures; our successes are YOUR successes.
-* I do not have a computer science degree, but I am infinitely curious.
-I will ask you clarifying questions until I can explain the problem in my own words.
-* I will freely share customer insights and feedback (both positive and negative) so we can all have empathy and compassion as we design build our products.

-## What employers can expect of me as an employee, and a colleague
-* I am dedicated and loyal, as long as I feel I have autonomy and purpose.
-* I will freely share my ideas even if they contradict yours, but I will "disagree and commit" for the greater good.
-* I take ownership for my goals, accomplishments, goals, and my mistakes.
-* I prefer to receive feedback in the moment; I want to course-correct as soon as possible.

 ## My energy creators
 * Brainstorming ideas and reaching that “aha” moment thru collaboration.
 * Consolidating complex ideas into an engaging Power Point.
 (Yes, I believe they exist).